 Are you still seeing patients for regular visits?

 - Yes!
 It's important to keep focusing on your health and continue with scheduled appointments.
-Please call and switch to a telemedicine visit if you would rather remain at home.
-It will also help reduce the number of patients in our clinic at one time.
+Please call or book online for a telemedicine visit.

 - Scroll down to read about telemedicine visits.
 All of our doctors are set up for a telemedicine visit.
 See your doctor from the comfort of your own home!
 Message the clinic or call if you'd like to book at telemedicine visit.
 They are usually covered by insurance but it's best if you call your insurance to double check.
 Remember, we do not bill all insurance companies and the same policy applies to telemedicine visits.

 - Coronaviruses are a large family of viruses which may cause illness in animals or humans.

 - Coronavirus aka COVID-19 is the infectious disease caused by the most recently discovered coronavirus.
 This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.

 - The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
 Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
 These symptoms are usually mild and begin gradually.
 Some people become infected but don’t develop any symptoms and don't feel unwell.
 Most people (about 80%) recover from the disease without needing special treatment.
 Around 1 out of every 6 people who gets COVID-19 becomes seriously ill and develops difficulty breathing.
 Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
 People with fever, cough and difficulty breathing should seek medical attention.

 Should I go in for testing if I think I may have been exposed?